An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 String

-variable greeting set to "hello"
+variable quote set to '"Hello", she said'

 Notes